 Additionally, the topic itself is very interesting and unique – it got me curious to see how the video was recorded, and what was the goal of it.

-Of course, a list of YouTube thumbnail examples cannot be complete without PewDiePie, the king of YouTube himself, and the most followed individual person on the platform.
+Of course, a list of thumbnail examples cannot be complete without PewDiePie, the king of YouTube himself, and the most followed individual person on the platform.

 I think that this thumbnail does a great job in standing out from the crowd.
 It is quite edited, yet feels authentic.
 PewDiePie, portraying himself as the millionarie who disagrees on the subject, is edited next to another person who agrees.